How to Find Out What WordPress Theme & Plugins a Site Uses: Complete Detection Guide

 Can I see what plugins a WordPress site uses?

 Yes, though it’s more challenging than finding themes.
 Search the page source for “wp-content/plugins/” to find plugins that add visible elements to the page.
-For more comprehensive results, use specialized tools like BuiltWith or WhatRuns that can detect many WordPress plugins.
+For more comprehensive results, use specialized tools like BuiltWith or WhatRuns.
+However, backend-only plugins (security, caching, backup) typically won’t be detectable through front-end analysis.

-What tools can detect WordPress themes and plugins?
+What are the best tools to detect WordPress themes and plugins?

 Popular detection tools include WPThemeDetector, BuiltWith, Wappalyzer, IsItWP, and WhatRuns.
-Browser extensions like “What WordPress Theme Is That” and “WP Sniffer” also provide one-click detection capabilities.
+Browser extensions like “What WordPress Theme Is That” and “WP Sniffer” provide one-click detection capabilities.
+For developers with server access, WP-CLI command-line tools offer the most definitive results for both themes and plugins.

-How do I manually identify WordPress themes and plugins?
+How do I manually check which WordPress theme is used?

 Manually identify themes by inspecting the page source (Ctrl+U) and searching for “wp-content/themes/”.
-For plugins, search for “wp-content/plugins/”.
 You can also use browser developer tools (F12) to inspect elements and look for theme-specific classes or plugin-related comments.
+Check the footer for “Powered by” credits that often reveal theme names directly.

 Is it legal to use someone else’s WordPress theme or plugin?